coin8086/cloudworker/README.md

 ### Worker

-A worker is for processing requests and producing responses.
+A worker is a process that consumes requests and produces responses.
 Its input comes from the request queue and its output goes into the response queue.
 Each worker works independently of others.

 A worker is composed of a service host and a User Defined Service (UDS).
 The UDS is the real message processor.